bretton/ephemeral.services/docs/handbook/04-funding.md

 We also want to ensure multiple inputs, so several funding transactions, in order to open multiple channels simultaneously.

-This means funding n bech32 addresses with 0.3 btc ($1000 @ 2018-12-18 prices) split into 0.03 transaction sizes.
+This means funding ten bech32 addresses with 0.3 btc ($1000 @ 2018-12-18 prices) split into 0.03 transaction sizes.

 ## Funding bitcoind, then bech32